 In the progress tab, you can edit Tasks the same way you edit them in the brainstorm mode.

 Next Actions is where the whole GTD process comes together.
-You create Task Smart Lists for the the different context and time slots you have.
+You create Task Smart Lists for the different contexts and time slots you have.
 For example, one Smart List could have the following criteria.

 Category (context): @home Time Required: less than 10 minutes Status: Less than "done" and not "deferred" Owner: Me (only needed if you are in a multi-user environment) You can create a Smart List that includes criteria such as Project "Due Date is next week".